zerkalica/zerollup/packages/preset-ts/README.md

 # Rollup configuration preset for typescript

-Zero setup rollup preset for libraries, and applications.
+Zero setup rollup preset for typescripted libraries, and applications.

 For example see [zerollup demo](https://github.com/zerkalica/zerollup-demo) project.